Emacs for Windows Modified

 Images and preview-latex mode

 This version of Emacs bundles the libraries needed to display images in formats XPM, PNG, JPEG, TIFF and GIF supported Windows since Emacs version 22.1.
 Among other things, this means that the toolbar displays in color, that the ESS toolbar displays correctly and that the preview-latex mode of AUCTeX works to its full extent.
-However, the latter requires to separately install Ghostscript and to make sure that the file gswin32c.exe is in a folder along the PATH environment variable.
+However, the latter requires to separately install Ghostscript and to make sure that the file gswin32c.exe or gswin64c.exe is in a folder along the PATH environment variable.

 Tired of the Courier font Emacs uses by default under Windows?
 One nice alternative is the Consolas family of fonts introduced in Windows Vista.